richardstartin/richardstartin.github.io/_posts/2019-11-23-finding-bytes.md

 ### A Microbenchmark

 I like to find some evidence in favour of a change in idealised settings before committing to prototyping the change.
-Though effects are often more pronounced in microbenchmarks than at system level, if I can't find evidence of improvement in idealised conditions _which I can easily control_, I wouldn't want to waste time and risk-budget hacking the change into existing code.
+Though effects are often more pronounced in microbenchmarks than at system level, if I can't find evidence of improvement in conditions _which I can easily control_, I wouldn't want to waste time hacking the change into existing code.
-Contrary to widespread prejudice against microbenchmarking, I find a lot of bad ideas can be killed off quickly by spending a little bit of time doing bottom up experiments.
+Contrary to widespread prejudice against microbenchmarking, I find a lot of bad ideas can be killed off quickly by spending a little bit of time doing bottom-up benchmark experiments.

-Despite that, it's very easy to write a microbenchmark to discard the branch-free implementation by creating very predictable benchmark data, and it's very common not to vary microbenchmark data much to avoid GC related noise.
+Despite that, it's very easy to write a microbenchmark to discard the branch-free implementation by creating very predictable benchmark data, and it's very common not to vary microbenchmark data much to avoid garbage collection related noise.
 The problem with making this comparison is that branch prediction is both effective and stateful on modern processors.
 The branch predictor is capable of learning (and over-fitting to) the benchmark data; the benchmark must be able to maintain uncertainty without introducing other confounding factors.

 > Dan Luu's [presentation](https://danluu.com/branch-prediction/) about branch predictors is excellent.

-While the BSON attribute extraction use case is focused on very small strings, I also vary the length of the strings from very small to very large, with the null terminator at a random position within the last word of the input.
+While the BSON attribute extraction use case is focused on very small strings, I also vary the length of the strings from very small to large, with the null terminator at a random position within the last eight bytes of the input.
-To make the data unpredictable without allocations causing problems, I generate lots of similar inputs and cycle through them on each invocation.
+To make the data unpredictable without creating GC noise, I generate lots of similar inputs and cycle through them on each invocation.
 I want the cycling to be almost free so choose parameterised powers of two to vary the number of inputs.

 When there aren't many inputs, the branchy version should be faster and the number of perf `branch-misses` should be low, and should slow down as more distinct inputs are provided.
 That is, I expect the branch predictor to learn the benchmark data when too few distinct inputs are provided.
 I expect the branch-free version to be unaffected by the variability of the input.
 I called the branchy implementation "scan" and the branch-free implementation "swar".

 Focusing only on the smaller inputs relevant to BSON parsing, it's almost as if I ran the benchmarks before making the predictions.

-The benchmark was run on Ubuntu 18.04.3 LTS using OpenJDK 13, with a i7-6700HQ CPU.
+> The benchmark was run on Ubuntu 18.04.3 LTS using OpenJDK 13, with a i7-6700HQ CPU.

 | inputs | scan:branch-misses | scan:CPI | scan (ops/us) | swar (ops/us) | swar:CPI | swar:branch-misses|
 |--------|--------------------|----------|---------------|---------------|----------|-------------------|